Taff Vale Rly Co v Amalgamated Society of Rly Servants: Judgment

 The House of Lords ruled that, if a union is capable of owning property, and capable of inflicting harm on others, then it is liable in tort for the damage it causes.
 Here, the damage was said to be the economic loss caused to the company when the employees broke their contracts of employment to go on strike.
-So the Taff Vale Railway Co was successful in suing for damages.
+So the Taff Vale Railway Company was successful in suing for damages.
 It was awarded £23,000 plus court costs, reaching a total of £42,000.
 This set the precedent that unions could be held liable for damages resulting from actions by its officials.

+Earl of Halsbury LC

 The Earl of Halsbury LC began.

 My Lords, in this case I am content to adopt the judgment of Farwell J., with which I entirely concur; and I cannot find any satisfactory answer to that judgment in the judgment of the Court of Appeal which overruled it.
 If the Legislature has created a thing which can own property, which can employ servants, and which can inflict injury, it must be taken, I think, to have impliedly given the power to make it suable in a Court of Law for injuries purposely done by its authority and procurement.

 I move your Lordships that the judgment of the Court of Appeal be reversed and that of Farwell J. restored.

+Lord Macnaughten

-Lord MacNaughten delivered the leading judgment.
+Lord Macnaughten delivered the leading judgment.